Bond and Release Processing

-Where is a bond posted?
+Where is bond posted?

-- A bond can be paid, in person, during regular business hours, at the Mesa County Sheriff's Office Records Lobby.
+• A bond can be paid in person during regular business hours, at the Mesa County Sheriff's Office Records Lobby.

-- To pay a bond, in person, after hours, use the intercom available at the entrance to the Detentions Lobby.
+• To pay a bond in person after hours, use the intercom available at the entrance to the Detentions Lobby.

-Cash bond
+Cash Bond

 Surety bond

-- Sheriff's Office personnel cannot answer any questions regarding bonding agents or what they charge to post a bond.
+Sheriff’s Office personnel cannot answer any questions regarding bonding agents or what they charge to post a bond.

 Property bond

-- This process must be completed at the 21st Judicial District / Mesa County Court Clerk’s Office located at the Mesa County Justice Center.
+The equity in real property, such as an owned home, can be put up in lieu of a bond.
+This process must be completed at the 21st Judicial District / Mesa County Court Clerk’s Office located at the Mesa County Justice Center.

 Personal recognizance bond (PR)

-Personal recognizance co-sign bond
+Personal recognizance cosign bond

-- This bond can also be posted by a bonding agent or paid in cash.
+This bond can also be posted by a bonding agent or paid in cash.

 How can a bond be revoked?

-- A bonding agent can walk a fugitive into the release area of the jail and Booking personnel will process the bond revocation.
+A bonding agent can walk a defendant into the release area of the jail and Booking personnel will process the bond revocation.
+All other individuals must bring the defendant to the Mesa County Sheriff’s Office Detention Lobby

-- Sheriff’s Office personnel will provide a Bond Revocation Form to be filled out by the person who posted the bond while the defendant is remanded into custody.
+Sheriff’s Office personnel will provide a Bond Revocation Form to be filled out by the person who posted the bond while the defendant is remanded into custody.

 Bond rights